-In an effort to ensure consistency, the carbon sources included within each Signatory's Net Zero Carbon Target should be confirmed against carbon sources set out in Table 1.
+In an effort to ensure consistency the carbon sources included within each Signatory's Net Zero Carbon Target should be confirmed against carbon sources recognised for real estate owners and investors; these are set out in Table 1.
 If there is divergence, particularly regarding the addition of any interim targets, Signatories must clearly state where this is the case, coupled with the reasoning and a measure of materiality.